dl90/CSharp/basics-1.md

 * C# only has single inheritance (class b: a)
 * child instantiation = runtime calls parent constructor

-> child constructors must invoke one the parents constructor during instantiation
+> child constructors must invoke one of the parent's constructor during instantiation

 ### method overriding